Street names

 Wersedreisch (before 1831)

-The street runs through the old Wesingdreisch.
-Dreisch, Driesch or Dreesch means fallow, uncultivated land.
-Wesing goes back to the Schulzenhof on the Werse, the Wesinck- or Wessinghof (hence Wessingweg), which was near the Wersemühle.
-The oldest form of the Wersedreisch from 1509 is "Wesinckdreisch".
+The road runs through the old Wesingdreisch.
+Dreisch, Driesch or Dreesch means fallow land, undeveloped land.
+Wesing goes back to the Schulzenhof on the Werse, the Wesinck or Wessinghof (hence Wessingweg), which was located near the Wersemühle mill.
+The oldest form of Wersedreisch from 1509 is "Wesinckdreisch".

 Wessingweg (before 1831)